 6. Assess the Weird

 Don’t avoid the weird vibes that come from a bad date.
 Instead, analyze them.
 Ask yourself, why did that date feel so weird?
+Did she know it was a date or think you were just hanging out?
 Really spend time assessing it.
 What was the exact second you noticed something felt off?
 What happened immediately before that?
 Write down notes or do a quick voice recording of your own date feedback immediately following each date.

 Documenting your dating journey in this way, allows you to identify subtle shifts in energy that can reveal exactly what went wrong or when things changed.
 Once you’re able to pinpoint what was weird or why things didn’t feel good, then you can improve them.
 If you don’t examine the weird, your current thoughts regarding giving up on women will only continue.